jamcunha/feup-pfl2/README.md

 - **While Loops:**
   - Converts while loops such as `while (x > 0) do ...` into code that repeatedly executes the specified block as long as the condition holds.

+---

+## Parser Implementation Details

+### 1. Lexer

+#### `Token`

+The `Token` data type is used to represent the code string in an easier form to work with in our parser, obtained using a lexer

+#### `lexer`

+The `lexer` function cuts the input code string into tokens representing the source code using pattern matching.
+`testLexer` and `testLexerTemplate` are auxiliary functions implemented to easily test our code while developing the lexer.

+### 2. Parser

+#### `parseAexpConstVar` and `parseAexp`

+The `parseAexpConstVar` and the `parseAexp` are helper funtions of the `parseTokens` function responsible for parsing tokens into arithmetic expressions.

+#### `parseBexpConst`, `parseBexpWithoutAexp`, `ParseBexpWithAexp` and `parseBexp`

+The `parseBexp` function and respective helper functions are used to parse booleans expressions from a tokens list.

+#### `separateLists`

+The `separateLists` function is a function that takes a list of tokens and the token where the separation is occuring

+#### `parseTokens`

+The `parseTokens` function is responsible for parsing all tokens into statements, with the help of `separateLists` with `if` and `while` statements to parse the right tokens in the statement body and the remaining tokens after.

+#### `parse`

+The `parse` function is the main point of parsing, taking a string and returning a list of statements ready to be compiled.

+#### `testParser`

+The `testParser` function is used for testing the program as a whole, getting a string to be parsed, compiled and ran, returing a pair of the string representation of the stack and the state after the execution of the provided code.